ricardoserradas/swagger-golang-docker/Readme.md

 # Quick snippets

 ## Error while running *go get*
-To address this problem, check your GOBIN variable by running `go env`
+To address this problem, check your GOBIN variable by running `go env`.

-If this is empty, then set this variable to your Go Bin directory, which uses to be `C:\Go\bin` using:
+If it is empty, then set this variable to your Go Bin directory, which uses to be `C:\Go\bin` using:

 `> set GOBIN=C:\Go\bin`

 ## Generate spec from commented code
 Take care!
-You'll see nothing in your `swagger.json` if you do not comment out your code using one of the *Spec from source* snippets.
+You'll see nothing in your `swagger.json` unless you comment out your code using one of the [*Spec from source*](https://goswagger.io/generate/spec.html) snippets.

 After commenting it all, use the following command to generate a full `swagger.json` file:

 `..\..\bin\swagger.exe generate spec -o .\swagger.json`

-Note that I pointed the swagger.exe to a different directory, as my bin was outsite the working dir I was storing this source code.
-Take care to find the path of your swagger.exe.
+Note that I pointed the swagger.exe to a different directory, as my `bin` directory was outsite the working dir I was storing this source code.
+Take care to find the right path of your swagger.exe.

 ## Run Swagger UI